Rumpunzel/rpg-thingy/playing-the-game/assets/fight.md

 ---
 bulwark: "- **Bulwark:** When defending, increase your effort by **1** for each **6** you roll."

 deadly: "- **Deadly:** When attacking, decrease your opponent's minimum effort by **1** + this asset's masterpiece rating.
-This does not reduce minimum effort gained from one of your conditions."
+This does not reduce minimum effort gained from one of your wounds."

 durable: "- **Durable:** This asset only degrades below quality rating **1,** if you roll a **1.**"